AndyyyHuang/bitquant/docs/stream_tutorial/README.md

             This function takes an input text, tokenizes it using the GPT-2 tokenizer, and then uses the simulated model to decode token IDs into strings.
-It then sends each token back to the client as a streaming response, with a delay between tokens to simulate the effect of real-time streaming.
+It then sends each token back to the data_engine as a streaming response, with a delay between tokens to simulate the effect of real-time streaming.

             Args: